hshah19/blazar/doc/source/architecture.rst

 Virtual instance reservation mostly looks like usual instance booting for user
-- he/she only passes special hints to Nova containing information about future lease - lease start and end dates, its name, etc. Special Nova API extensions parse these parameter and use them to call Climate, passing to it ID of just created instance.
+- he/she only passes special hints to Nova containing information about future lease - lease start and end dates, its name, etc. Special Nova API extensions parse these parameter and use them to call Blazar, passing to it ID of just created instance.
 If there is a need to reserve all instances in cloud (like in developer labs to automate process of resource reclaiming), default reservation extension might be used.
 By default it starts lease at the moment of request